munificent/game-programming-patterns/book/subclass-sandbox.markdown

 Every kid has dreamed of being a superhero, but, unfortunately, cosmic rays are in short supply here on Earth.
 Games that let you pretend to be a superhero are the closest approximation.
 Because our game designers have never learned to say, "no", *our* superhero game is planning to have dozens, if not hundreds of different superpowers that players may have.

 Our plan is that we'll have a `Superpower` base class.
 Then we'll have a <span name="lots">derived</span> class that implements each superpower.
-We'll divy up the design doc among our team of programmers and get coding.
+We'll divvy up the design doc among our team of programmers and get coding.
 When we're done, we'll have a hundred superpower classes.

 <aside name="lots">